cmrgn/eternal-hero-eternyjr/docs/FAQ_SEARCH.md

 ### Key features

-- Language detection via localizationManager.
+- Language detection via localization manager.
 - Uses AI summarization to improve the response unless raw is selected.
 - Handles error cases gracefully if the language can’t be detected or no FAQ entries match.